zopefoundation/zc.async/src/zc/async/README_3.txt

 production, and start up!
 Getting started is really pretty easy.
 You can even start a dispatcher-only version by not starting any servers in zcml.

+In comparison to the non-Zope 3 usage, an important difference in your setup.py is that, if you want the full set up described below, including zc.z3monitor, you'll need to specify "zc.async [z3]" as the desired package in your ``install_requires``, as opposed to just "zc.async" [#extras_require]_.

 We'll look at this by making a zope.conf-alike and a site.zcml-alike.
 We'll need a place to put some files, so we'll use a temporary directory.
 This, and the comments in the files that we set up, are the primary differences between